-This DIY vintage snowflake sign is not ONLY gorgeous, but super simple as well.
-It includes easy to find supplies, a FREE snowflake stencil, AND a video!Good morning and hello!
+This DIY vintage snowflake sign is not ONLY gorgeous but super simple as well.
+Make your own wood snowflake wall art with this easy tutorial!

 So, let’s get started!

 First, I cut a few pieces of scrap wood that I had on hand into 6″ x 6″ squares.
 I used barn wood, but it’s not necessary.
 Just use whatever you have!

 2. Glue Strips of Newspaper to the Boards

 Next, using Mod Podge go ahead and glue strips of newspaper haphazardly to your boards.
 You don’t need to use any particular pattern.
 Just slap those babies on there.
 I like to put the glue on the board, stick the newspaper to it, and then add another layer of glue on top of it.

 3. Let it Dry for a Few Hours